csparker/csparker.github.io/about.markdown

 - How can biomarkers of early disease inform design of clinical trials?
 - What types of cellular pathology are diffusion MRI biomarkers measuring?

-My academic publications which explore these questions are linked on my [Google Scholer profile][google-scholar].
+My academic publications which explore these questions are linked on my [Google Scholar profile][google-scholar].

 [phd-thesis-link]: https://discovery.ucl.ac.uk/id/eprint/1535334/